RiverVoices, A Community Contest Sharing Stories about the Boise River and Payette River Watersheds, A Flowing Future Together

 Rules

-(2) Videos must focus, somehow, on the Boise River from its headwaters in the Sawtooths past Atlanta, ID, Idaho City, Featherville, Pine, and the towns and cities along the Lower Boise River from Lucky Peak dam to Martin’s Landing.
-There are countless stories you could tell about the river; its heroes, geology, cultural interactions (from Native Americans, trappers, miners, loggers, ranchers, farmers, and businesses), seasonal changes, fishing, water sports like surfing, hidden gems, wildlife, irrigation, snow2U, water quality, birding, Greenbelt walking or running, photography, SwainSwim, problems, river therapy, water renewal, biodiversity, artistic expressions, or be the voice of the river itself or any organism who can’t speak for themselves and needs you.
+(2) Videos must focus, somehow, on these two rivers; heroes, geology, cultural interactions (from Native Americans, trappers, miners, loggers, ranchers, farmers, and businesses), seasonal changes, fishing, water sports like surfing, hidden gems, wildlife, irrigation, snow2U, water quality, birding, Greenbelt walking or running, photography, SwainSwim, river therapy, water renewal, biodiversity, artistic expressions, and it can be the voice of the river itself or organisms who can’t speak for themselves.

-It’s your story so be creative but NO profanity or inappropriate images.
+It’s your story so be creative but NO AI, profanity, or inappropriate images.
 Dream on and surprise us!

 For more information contact Dick Jordan at conserveconnect@gmail.com